Skip to main content

 Biography:

 Born in Hong Kong and raised in California, I came to Kentucky in 2022.
-I am a linguist by training, and my main area of research interest is in Semitic languages and Hebrew-Arabic comparative linguistics in particular.
+I am a linguist by training, and my main area of research interest is in Semitic languages.
+I am proficient in both Hebrew (Modern & Biblical) and Arabic (Modern Standard & Levantine Colloquial) and study the comparative morphology of both languages.

 In addition to my native and work languages, I also speak Spanish, German, and Persian (Farsi).